-CHARLES & RAY EAMES, walnut folding screen
+CHARLES & RAY EAMES, Walnut Folding Screen for Vitra

 This sculptural molded plywood folding screen, designed by Charles and Ray Eames in 1946 and manufactured by Vitra, features six flexible u-shaped panels connected by a durable polypropylene mesh for easy folding and storage.
 The screen's hardwood inner ply is beautifully finished with a walnut veneer.
 Each undulating wave of the molded plywood adds a striking, sculptural element to any space.